chauby/chauby.github.io/_posts/Updating/2023-03-1-Daily Paper 04.md

 ### [317_Real-time 2D Multi-Person Pose Estimation on CPU: Lightweight OpenPose](http://arxiv.org/abs/1811.12004)

 - This paper proposes **Lightweight OpenPose** which is a light weight version of OpenPose.
 Similarly, this lightweight version adopts the **Bottom-up** approach like OpenPose.
 The Top-down, applies a person detector and then runs a pose estimation algorithm per every detected person.
 On the contrast, the Bottom-up detects all keypoints first and then groups them by human instances.
 The pipeline of OpenPose is shown below.
+Search keypoints and use afficity to find the best pair for each keypoints.
+MobileNet v1 is used to replace the VGG net and use dilated convolution to increase the receptive field.
+Besides, the residual connection is added to make the deeper network more compact.
+Moreover, the step with upsampling feature maps should be kept.

 ![OpenPose Pipeline](/images/DailyPaper/04/06.png "OpenPose Pipeline")

 ### [317_Realtime Multi-Person 2D Pose Estimation using Part Affinity Fields](https://openaccess.thecvf.com/content_cvpr_2017/papers/Cao_Realtime_Multi-Person_2D_CVPR_2017_paper.pdf)

+- This paper introduces **OpenPose** which I realized that I just went through the GitHub reposity of OpenPose rather than really read this paper.
+The approach uses a non-parametric representation, which we refer to as **Part Affinity
+Fields (PAFs)**.
+The backbone of OpenPose is VGGNet.
+The